 Associate Professor of Orthopaedic Surgery

-Director, Hand Surgery Service, Johns Hopkins Bayview Medical Center
+Director, Plastic Surgery and Hand Surgery Service, Johns Hopkins Bayview Medical Center

 Program Director, Johns Hopkins/University of Maryland Plastic Surgery Residency

 Johns Hopkins University/University of Maryland Plastic Surgery Residency Program, Site Director, Johns Hopkins Bayview Medical Center